Read Chapter 21 “In Between”

 So, when the natural resources began shrinking in the New World, the Ecotopians decided that relocation was the only feasible alternative to save at least a part of the human race.

-– “My mum found an old Ecotopian ship, fixed it and made it ready for us to travel.
+– “My mum found an old Ecotopian ship, fixed it up and made it ready for us to travel.
 She died protecting me, my brother and my dad, while we took off.” – Jenny tried to control her tears, which were pushing their way through her protective armour, leaving her very exposed and vulnerable.
 Maggie’s maternal instinct kicked in, and she wanted to comfort Jenny, tell her that everything was going to be fine.
 She extended her hand to touch Jenny’s cheek but instead she froze in mid-gesture.
 Somewhere amongst the thick fog, she could hear children’s voices.
 She knew those voices.
 They were the most beautiful voices in the world.
 Maggie started turning frantically, trying to locate the direction the voices were coming from.

 Seeing her desperation, Jenny put her hand on Maggie’s shoulder to stop her from aimless spinning.